 Board To Adopt Rules Governing Economic Development.
 The board of directors shall make and adopt rules and regulations not inconsistent with law, for the governing of the economic development effort.
 All such rules and regulations shall be approved by the City Council.

+Applicant Review Committee.
+The City hereby establishes an Applicant Review Committee for purposes of evaluation and recommending applicants for appointment to the Economic Development Board.
+The Committee shall Consist of the Board Chair, the City Manager or designee(s), and the Development Services Director or designee(s).
+The Committee shall review all application submitted pursuant to subsection (B), evaluate the applicant qualifications, and prepare a list of recommended applicants for consideration by the City Council.
+The Committee may meet as necessary to carry out its duties under this section.
+The Committee's recommendations are advisory only and shall not be binding upon the City Council.

 HISTORY

 Adopted by Ord.
 05-18-2022-D on 5/18/2022 Amended by Ord.
 02-19-2025-B on 2/19/2025